Ambassador MacNaughton: Canada Committed to ‘Embracing Feminism’ - Global Atlanta

 In the same manner that Canada’s prime minister, Justin Trudeau, brought his country’s commitment to women’s rights and gender equality to Washington in February, Canada’s ambassador to the U.S., David MacNaughton, brought the issue to Atlanta this past week.

-Wrapped in a cloak of goodwill stressing the mutual dependence of the U.S. and Canada economically as well as militarily, Mr. MacNaughton brought with him Canada’s efforts to bring more women into its governing institutions including its cabinet and its support of a pro-woman shift in international development assistance policies.
+Wrapped in a cloak of goodwill stressing the mutual dependence of the U.S. and Canada economically as well as militarily, Mr. MacNaughton praised Canada’s efforts to bring more women into its governing institutions including its cabinet and its support of a pro-woman shift in international development assistance policies.

 During an interview with Global Atlanta following a reception of the World Affairs Council of Atlanta in Buckhead where he engaged in a dialogue with retired Atlanta Fed president and CEO Dennis Lockhart, Mr. MacNaughton expanded on his government’s efforts to push forward a pro-feminist agenda, saying that men should “embrace feminism.”